 Peter Cetera had written a song, “Little Miss Lovin,” that the band felt would be perfect for the Bee Gees’ harmonies.
 In return, the Bee Gees wanted the Chicago brass to play on a new track that Barry Gibb was producing called “Tragedy.”
 About a week later, the Bee Gees came over to the studio and laid down their amazing harmonies.
 It was just astounding!
 I was in the control room and there are no words to describe the feelings of hearing those soaring harmonies on one of Chicago’s songs.
 I was seeing and hearing true talent.

 That session went well, and I was looking forward to Chicago recording their parts on the Bee Gees song.
-A week later, I brought the “hole in the ass gang” over to the main studios at Criteria to begin rehearsing.
+A week later, I brought the brass section over to the main studios at Criteria to begin rehearsing.
 When we arrived, to everyone’s complete surprise, we discovered that no brass charts had been written.
 I could tell the guys were upset because Jimmy Pankow always spent long hours writing the brass charts, getting them perfect for all three instruments.
 Since the charts weren’t done, we all assumed we’d have to come back another day.